Harborn-digital/github-action-poetry-poe-task/README.md

-# github-action-poetry-poe-test
+# github-action-poetry-poe-task
-Github action to run python tests using poethepoet test with poetry
+Github action to run python task using poethepoet test with poetry